Composition and Music ProductionThe study

 As a composer or music producer, you might work as an independent professional on a project basis, or as an employer at a studio.
 In your work, you are often involved with other professional fields, such as the games, advertising, or movie industry.
 You guide the productions and bring your own unique vision to the table.
 You also need an overview of the full process, to make quick decisions and know what you want to create, how it fits into the context – such as current trends in the music world, or the atmosphere of that certain concept – and how to approach it technically.

 Within the professional sector, there is a demand for people who not only know the technical tricks, but also have a clear overview and their own creative vision.
-As a graduate from our course, you will have this personal and well-founded vision on musical experience, sound and ambience.
+As a graduate from our programme, you will have this personal and well-founded vision on musical experience, sound and ambience.
 This enables you to offer a valuable contribution to any project you work on.
 The industry is waiting for you!

 Composition and Music ProductionApplication and admission